LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Flinging a missile at a target wounds it, consuming the weapon in the process.
-You may propel any item in your equipment, inventory and on the ground (press `?` to see appropriate items in a menu and press it again for a non-standard choice).
+You may propel any item in your equipment, inventory and on the ground (by default you only see the appropriate items in menus, press `?` to see all items).
 Only items of a few kinds inflict any damage, but some have other effects.
 Whenever the monster's or hero's hit points reach zero, the combatant dies.
 When the last hero dies, the game ends in defeat.